>>

 Buford - New Castle Road summit(u)

-This summit is not named or marked on maps.
-But its status as a high plateau road is confirmed by road signs on county route 8 (Flat Top Road) leaving Meeker.
-The Buford - New Castle road is included in the closed/open signs, concerning the various dirt road passes, leaving the White River Valley near Meeker.
+The summit is not named or marked on maps.
+But you do get the impression that you are embarking on a high summit road, from the road signs at the bottom of CR8, here named Flat Top Road, leaving Meeker.
+The Buford - New Castle road is included in the sign forest of the various open-closed signs for the dirt road passes, leaving the White River Valley near Meeker.

 01.(5560ft,mile00) START-END SOUTH: New Castle, turn up Grass Valley road, heading north on the west end of town.